yoshida-lab/XenonPy/docs/source/tutorial/1-dataset.rst

 Data access
 ===========

-**Dataset** is a abstraction of local file system.
+**Dataset** is an abstraction of local file system.
-Users can add their local paths into this system then use it to load data that under these paths in an elegant way.
+Users can add their local paths into this system to easily access the data inside.
-The conception is that a data files will be treated as a property of a ``Dataset`` object.
+The basic concept is to treat a data file as a property of a ``Dataset`` object.
-The following docs show how easy it is to interactive with data by using this system.
+The following docs show how easy it is to interact with the data in system.

 -------